MSREnable/SightSign/README.md

 # Sight Sign

-Sight Sign, a Microsoft Garage project, showcases the power of eye gaze input, inking with Windows, and robotics.
+Sight Sign, showcases the power of eye gaze input, inking with Windows, and robotics.
 When paired with the uArm (https://www.ufactory.cc/) the robot will sign whatever has been inked into the application.

 👁+🐙+🤖=🎉